Why Smart Plugs Are the Best Outdoor Light Timers and How to Use Them

 If you’re using an indoor outlet in, say, a garage, any smart plug will do.
 Outdoor outlets require an outdoor smart plug.
 These tend to cost a bit more than indoor models and are becoming more widely available in stores.
 And if you need an extension cord, make sure it’s rated for outdoor use.

 Whichever smart plug you get, make sure it has sunrise and sunset automation and uses WiFi.
-Models from Feit Electric, Leviton, Meross, TP-Link Kasa, and Wemo have both.
+Models from Amazon, Feit Electric, GE Cync, Leviton, Meross, TP-Link, and Wemo have both.
 If you buy a plug that doesn’t use WiFi, you may have to buy an additional hub to connect it to the internet.
-For example, Lutron smart plugs require an $80 bridge, while Ring smart plugs require a $50 bridge (but the company sells both in a $50 bundle to get you started).
+For example, Lutron smart plugs require an $80 bridge, while Ring smart plugs require a $50 bridge.
+(Ring company offers the plug and bridge in a $50 bundle to get you started.)

-If you buy a plug that lacks sunrise and sunset automation, your only other option is to connect it to a compatible digital assistant (Amazon Alexa, Apple HomeKit/Siri, or Google Assistant) or smart home app (such as Samsung SmartThings) and use their respective sunrise/sunset automations.
+If you buy a plug that lacks sunrise and sunset automation, your only other option is to connect it to a compatible smart home control app (Amazon Alexa, Apple Home/Siri, Google Home/Assistant, or Samsung SmartThings) and use the app’s sunrise/sunset automations.

 Shop smart plugs: Amazon, Best Buy, Home Depot, and Walmart